bieganski/mtkcpu/doc/run.md

 Info:         ICESTORM_SPRAM:     0/    4     0%
 ```

-If you run the command above with additional `--program` param, it will try to program your board.
+If you run the command above with additional `--program` param, it will program your board after build succeeded.

-And this is it, your board should be blinking happily!
+And this is it, your board is blinking happily!